vlitejs/vlite/README.md

 });
 ```

-> The `onReady` function can also be written with an arrow function.
+> **Note** The `onReady` function can also be written with an arrow function.

 ### Events

-vLitejs exposes the following native `Event` on the `.v-vlite` element.
-Events are standardized for all providers, even for Youtube, Vimeo and Dailymotion.
+`vlitejs` exposes the following native `Event` on the `.v-vlite` element.
+Events are standardized for all providers.
 Each plugin has its own events which are detailed in their dedicated documentation.

 | Event Type              | Description                                                                             |
 | ----------------------- | --------------------------------------------------------------------------------------- |